We offer a wide range of training courses for University of Reading researchers on the following:

 - Introduction to Open Research – for anyone who wants to know more about Open Research.

-- Research Data Management: An Introduction – this course introduces researchers to the general principles and practices of research data management.
+- Research Data Management: An Introduction – this course introduces researchers to the policies, principles and practices of research data management, and highlights support provided by the Research Data Service.

 Research staff, for course details and to book, please go to UoRLearn.
 We have also provided course descriptions below.